Pentagon eyes project to preserve helicopter design capabilities

 He said the department could launch a similar initiative for helicopters in a year or two.

-The U.S. Air Force and the U.S. Navy have launched new competitions for two different helicopter programs, but both services are looking for aircraft that already exist - not “clean sheet” designs built specifically for the military.
+The U.S. Air Force and Navy have launched new competitions for two different helicopter programs, but both services are looking for aircraft that already exist -- not clean sheet designs built specifically for the military.

 The U.S. Army is also considering a competition to replace its aging OH-58 Kiowa Warrior armed scout helicopters, although officials may still opt to extend the life of the existing aircraft, which were built by Bell Helicopter, a unit of Textron Inc.